citp/privacy-policy-historical/g/go/goo/goodsearch.com.md

-> *The following text is extracted and transformed from the goodsearch.com privacy policy that was archived on 2014-06-26.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20140626012555id_/http%3A//www.goodsearch.com/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the goodsearch.com privacy policy that was archived on 2014-12-30.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20141230051034id_/http%3A//www.goodsearch.com/privacy) for the most accurate reproduction.*

 # goodsearch - privacy policy

-#### Last Updated June 24, 2013
+#### Last Updated August 1, 2014

 ## WHAT THIS PRIVACY POLICY COVERS

-Goodsearch (including the Goodsearch Search Engine, Goodshop, Gooddining, Goodsurveys, Goodoffers, Goodgames, Goodtvads and Goodswipe), takes your privacy seriously.
+Goodsearch (including the Goodsearch Search Engine, Goodshop, Gooddining, Goodsurveys, and Goodgames), takes your privacy seriously.
 Please read the following to learn more about our privacy policy.
 This policy covers how Goodsearch treats personal information that Goodsearch collects and receives, including information related to your past use of Goodsearch products and services.
 This policy does not apply to the practices of our partners who help us provide some of the services offered through our Website (see below for additional information).
 Personal information is information about you that is personally identifiable, like your name, address, photo, or email address, and that is not otherwise publicly available.
 We hope this will help you make an informed decision about sharing your personal information with us.

 ## INFORMATION COLLECTION